 The story of Pen Pal is a young man, in an attempt to understand his childhood, investigates seemingly unrelated, strange, horrifying, and soul-crushingly tragic events that occurred over the course of his life.
-Beginning from his early days in kindergarten and persisting well into his teen years, he discovers that these incidents are actually part a single frightening tale that have molded his entire life and affected everyone around him.
+Beginning from his early days in kindergarten and persisting well into his teen years, he discovers that these incidents are actually connected as a single frightening tale that have molded his entire life and affected everyone around him.
 Ever played in the woods a little too long after dark?
-Ever had the feeling that you being watched, and by someone with less than noble intentions?
-Do you remember you first friend you ever made and how strong that bond was?
+Ever had the feeling that you were being watched, and by someone with less than noble intentions?
+Do you remember the first friend you ever made and how strong that bond was?
 Well, then Pen Pal has something for you, and it is a journey you won't soon forget.
 Though, you might just try, anyway.
 Also, make sure to bring a box of tissues.

-The book is available here
+The book is available here.